 The weekend is here.
 I just know you’ve been good all week.
 You deserve a treat.
 Go on! 🙂 – Nagi xx

-- 250 g/ 8 oz salted butter, softened (2 x US sticks, 1 cup) (or unsalted + ¼ tsp salt)
+- 250g / 8 oz salted butter, softened (2 x US sticks, 1 cup) (or unsalted + ¼ tsp salt)

-- 3/4 cup / 90 g icing sugar, soft or pure (powdered sugar) (Note 2)
+- 3/4 cup (90g) icing sugar (powdered sugar) (Note 2)

-- 2 cups / 300g plain flour (all purpose flour)
+- 2 cups (300g) plain / all purpose flour

-Preheat oven to 160C/325F (standard) or 150C/300F (fan forced / convection).
+- Preheat oven to 160C/325F (standard) or 150C/300F (fan forced / convection).

-Butter and line a 31.5 x 23.5 cm / 9 x 13" pan with baking paper with overhang.
+- Butter and line a 31.5 x 23.5 cm / 9 x 13" pan with baking paper with overhang.

-Beat butter until smooth (or use very soft butter and a wooden spoon).
+- Beat butter until smooth (or use very soft butter and a wooden spoon).
 Add icing sugar and beat until combined.

-Add half the flour and beat until mostly combined – it will resemble wet sand.
+- Add half the flour and beat until mostly combined – it will resemble wet sand.
 Then beat in the remainder.
 Use your hands to bring it together into a smooth ball of dough – knead lightly if required.

-Roughly press down into a rectangle shape, then transfer into the pan.
+- Roughly press down into a rectangle shape, then transfer into the pan.
 Press into the pan.
 Optional: Roll over the top using a small rolling pin or glass (that’s what I used) for a smooth surface.
 Don’t press down too hard – it makes the cookies firmer

-Bake for 20 minutes until edges are very light golden and most of the surface is still pale gold.
+- Bake for 20 minutes until edges are very light golden and most of the surface is still pale gold.

-Remove from the oven.
+- Remove from the oven.
 Working quickly, cut into desired shape (I do 8 x 3 bars, like Walker’s shortbread biscuits) and prick all over with a fork (optional).

-Return to the oven for 8 minutes or until the surface is light golden – not browned.
+- Return to the oven for 8 minutes or until the surface is light golden – not browned.
 Turn the oven off, crack it open ajar, then leave to cool for at least 1 hour in the oven.

-Remove from the oven, use paper overhang to remove the biscuits from the pan.
+- Remove from the oven, use paper overhang to remove the biscuits from the pan.
 Cool fully on rack.
 Serve with tea!!

 * Food processor: place all the flour, sugar and butter in a food processor.
 Pulse 20 times, then whizz on high for 25 seconds until it forms breadcrumbs.
 Turn out onto work surface and proceed with recipe;

-5. PRECUTTING: To cut out into shapes before baking, it is best to add ¼ cup of flour to make a dough that won’t spread as much when baking.
+* Rubbing with fingers: Place all the flour and sugar in a bowl, then add butter.
+Use fingertips to rub butter into flour until it forms breadcrumbs (see video for how it should look).
+Turn out onto work surface and proceed with recipe.
+4. HOT WEATHER WARNING!
+If it is super hot where you are and/or you have very hot hands with the butter rubbing method, press the dough into the pan then refrigerate for 20 minutes or until chilled.
+5. PRECUTTING: To cut out into shapes before baking, it is best to add 2 tbsp flour to make a dough that won’t spread as much when baking.
 Then roll out into 1 cm / 2/5” thickness and cut into desired shape, place on a baking paper lined tray and refrigerate for 30 minutes.
-Preheat oven to 150F (fan forced) then bake for 15 minutes until the edges are just starting to the brown but the surface is still a pale gold.
+Preheat oven to 150C/300F (fan forced) or 170C/340F (standard) then bake for 15 minutes until the edges are just starting to the brown but the surface is still a pale gold.
+6. METHOD NOTES:

-The other thing I do is leave the shortbread in the oven to cool.
+- Leave the shortbread in the oven to cool.
 This is a tip I picked up from Cooks’ Illustrated – it allows the biscuit to finish cooking without the surface browning (shortbread cookies should be very pale).